COSTLY delays to rail projects are being avoided thanks to a new Network Rail scheme to better protect endangered great crested newts.

 The amphibians commonly make their home around the UK’s railway, living in drainage ditches and nearby vegetation – even hibernating under sleepers.

-Previously when found on the infrastructure, teams have had to down tools and call in specialist ecologists to fully survey the area and apply for special licences to continue before work could resume to ensure the rare newts didn’t come to any harm.
+Previously when found on the infrastructure, teams had to down tools and call in specialist ecologists to survey the area and apply for special licences to continue before work could resume.

-Then if newts are found on the railway, that habitat is there ready and waiting for the new residents so they can be quickly transferred to their new home in just a few days – while allowing upgrade work to resum
+If newts are found on the railway, that habitat is there ready and waiting for the new residents to be quickly transferred to their new home, while allowing upgrade work to resume.

-Railway staff are also being given special training to spot the different types of newt so they’re handled with the utmost care when found on the network.
+Railway staff are also being given special training to spot the different types of newt so they’re handled with the utmost care.

-Dr Tom Tew, CEO of the NatureSpace Partnership, added, “Our partnership with Network Rail demonstrates how strategic licensing can support both infrastructure delivery and meaningful nature recovery.
-The Organisational Licensing Scheme for great crested newts helps reduce project delays and administrative complexity while ensuring robust environmental outcomes.
-It’s a fantastic example of how organisations can work collaboratively to deliver essential infrastructure in a way that benefits both people and nature.”
+Dr Tom Tew, CEO of the NatureSpace Partnership, added, “Our partnership with Network Rail demonstrates how strategic licensing can support both infrastructure delivery and meaningful nature recovery.”